TL;DR

 3. Startup/B2B Sales Compensation Plan Template

-Startups require agile and aggressive sales strategies to establish market presence.
-Compensation plans should attract dynamic sales talent willing to embrace risk for higher rewards.
+Startups need agile, aggressive sales strategies to win market presence.
+Compensation should attract talent that accepts risk for higher rewards.

 Structure: